 A credit reporting agency is a private company that collects data and maintains historical information on consumer and business credit records.
 Credit reporting agencies also provide consumers and credit providers with credit reports.

-You are entitled to one free credit report every year.
+In Australia, you are entitled to a free credit report from each agency every three months.
+In New Zealand, there are no limits to how often you can access your credit reports.
 A credit history provides a ‘picture’ of how you use credit.
 If you have ever owned a credit card, taken out a loan, or applied for a mobile phone plan you will have a credit history.
 Your credit history may include information such as loan inquiries, current loans, defaults, bankruptcies, and details about whether you pay your bills on time.
 This ‘picture’ is used by credit providers when deciding whether or not to approve an application for credit.

 A credit report is a means to assess whether someone has attempted to obtain credit in your name.
 A yearly credit report is also a way you may monitor your file to ensure no errors are on your report.
 Errors may look like enquiries organisations have made about your credit you can’t explain.

 Please Note: If you request your credit report, your current contact details will then become available to any lenders, creditors or debt collectors who check your report.

 You can find more detailed information in the following IDCARE fact sheets:

 For additional support or information, contact IDCARE by submitting a Get Help Form or call 1800 595 150 (Aus) or 0800 121 068 (NZ).

 Identity Care Australia & New Zealand Ltd (IDCARE) provides identity and cyber security incident response services (the Services) in accordance with the following disclaimer of service:

 IDCARE is Australia and New Zealand’s national identity and cyber incident community support service.
 We are a not-for-profit charity.